shining-man/bsc_fw/README.md

 - Victron SmartShunt

 ## Supported Inverter
-For more information see the documentation in the section [Supported external Shunts](https://bsc-org.github.io/bsc/devices/wechselrichter/).
+For more information see the documentation in the section [Supported Inverter](https://bsc-org.github.io/bsc/devices/wechselrichter/).
 - Victron
 - Pylontech protocol (Solis, DEYE, ...)
 - BYD protocol (only tested with SolarEdge RWS)